 The 80/20 rule shows up in some amazing places.
 We first observed it two decades ago in a small print shop, with 80% of sales were coming from 20% of the customer base (of course, we used yellow notepad paper and an old-fashioned calculator to figure this out), so we focused on what we could do to increase sales from those best customers.

-With some imagination you can make Vilfredo Pareto an unpaid consultant to your business, and increase your bottom line.
-It may not help in all cases, but hopefully it will work for you at least 80% of the time.
+With some imagination you can make Vilfredo Pareto an unpaid business consultant of yours and increase your bottom line.
+It may not help in all cases, but hopefully it will work for you at least 80% of the time (rim shot!).

 •Of the total number of drivers that qualified in NHRA Pro Stock in an entire season, 20% of them qualified in about 80% of all the races.